sparkhere-sys/archapt/README.md

 AUR support will not be added, just use [wahoo](https://github.com/sparkhere-sys/wahoo).

-this doesn't work on `wsl`. don't try it.

 **DISCLAIMER**: This bash script just converts `apt` commands to `pacman` commands.
 Don't get it twisted, `apt` wasn't actually ported to Arch.

 ## EXAMPLE USAGE